spotswoodb/al_music_tonight_frontend/README.md

 Follow the link https://github.com/spotswoodb/al_music_tonight_frontend for any pull requests.

 ## Files
-AL Music Tonight follows the conventional MVC model framework.
-Rails controllers act as the middle-man for fetch requests from the JavaScript code.
+AL Music Tonight uses JavaScript for communicating with the backend and displaying information on the frontend.
+The backend of the application is written in Ruby on Rails.

 ## License
 The app is available as open source under the terms of the MIT License.